Nixxty/Ergot.py/README.md

 random
 string
 subprocess
-asnycio
-git

-as of version 0.1-alpha-1, the bot can currently:
+as of version 0.1-alpha-2, the bot can currently:
 Take screenshots and send them to a channel.
-Check your CPU usage, RAM usage, and GPU temps and neatly embed them into a channel. shutoff your PC from Discord (of course has confirmation and will soon have a check in place that checks for your ID)
+Check your CPU usage, RAM usage, and GPU temps and neatly embed them into a channel. shutoff your PC from Discord

+version 0.1-alpha-2 update included:
+Checks for channel ID, guild ID, and author ID, making the bot more secure. a function that checks for updates by comparing the local version file on a PC to the GitHub version. made everything run from main.py